Aug 27, 2020

 ELLEN: Yeah.
 So we sat down, and ...

-[FESTIVAL MC: From this state of New Jersey the Roastmaster General Jeff Ross!]
+[ARCHIVE CLIP: From the state of New Jersey the Roastmaster General Jeff Ross!]

 ELLEN: Do you guys know Jeff Ross?